civican/legisinfo/42-1/bills/C-69/bill_text.md

 When there is an agreement or arrangement to jointly establish a review panel under subsection `39`(1) or (3), or when there is a document jointly establishing a review panel under subsection `40`(2), the agreement, arrangement or document must provide that the impact assessment of the designated project includes a consideration of the factors set out in subsection `22`(1) and is conducted in accordance with any additional requirements and procedures set out in it and provide that

-the Minister must — within 45 days after the day on which the notice referred to in subsection 19(4) with respect to the designated project is posted on the Internet site — establish or approve the review panel's terms of reference, which are to include the time limit set out in subsection `37`(1) or established by the Minister under subsection `37`(2);
+the Minister must — within 45 days after the day on which the notice referred to in subsection 19(4) with respect to the designated project is posted on the Internet site — establish or approve the review panel's terms of reference, which are to include the time limit established under paragraph 37(1)(a);

 the Minister may, at any time, modify the terms of reference in order to reflect an extension of the time limit granted under subsection `37`(3) or (4);

-the Minister must — within 45 days after the day on which the notice referred to in subsection 19(4) with respect to the designated project is posted on the Internet site — appoint the chairperson, or a co-chairperson, and at least one other member of the review panel; and
+the Agency must — within 45 days after the day on which the notice referred to in subsection 19(4) with respect to the designated project is posted on the Internet site — appoint the chairperson, or a co-chairperson, and at least one other member of the review panel; and

 the members of the panel must be unbiased and free from any conflict of interest relative to the designated project and must have knowledge or experience relevant to the designated project's anticipated effects or have knowledge of the interests and concerns of the Indigenous peoples of Canada that are relevant to the assessment.